Inspiration is a funny thing. It can be found seemingly anywhere, and has a penchant for striking at a moment’s notice.

 “Jurassic Park” – Weird Al Yankovic

-In his iconoclastic fashion, Weird Al takes on the dinosaur film with aplomb.
-The song, complete with wind instruments, essentially just follows the plot right from the get-go.
-Only it’s written by Weird Al, so it’s funny instead of terrifying.
+In his iconoclastic fashion, Weird Al takes on the dinosaur film Jurassic Park.
+The song, complete with wind instruments, follows the plot right from the get-go; however, he writes it with a funny twist!

 More About:Music